marcellov7/cordova-media-session/README.md

 ## Support

-If you're having any problem, please [raise an issue](https://github.com/marcellov7/cordova-plugin-media-session/issues) on GitHub and we'll be happy to help.
+If you're having any problem, please [raise an issue](https://github.com/marcellov7/cordova-media-session/issues) on GitHub and we'll be happy to help.

 ## Credits

+This plugin is inspired by and partially based on various open-source Media Session implementations for mobile platforms.